-Significant differences in optimal GC configuration and approaches to GC tuning;
+Significant differences in optimal garbage collection configuration and approaches to tuning;

 Differing behaviors in thread scheduling, garbage collection behavior and performance, and the performance of running code.

-Make sure that regular testing is occurring on the JVM that are used in production.
+Make sure that regular testing has occurred on the JVM that is used in production.